 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council that officer is the Assistant Director Finance (Section 151 Officer). - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+In this Council that officer is the Director of Finance (Section 151 Officer). - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-Assistant Director Finance (Section 151 Officer Responsibilities
+Director of Finance (Section 151 Officer Responsibilities

-The Assistant Director Finance (Section 151 Officer) is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Director of Finance (Section 151 Officer) is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Assistant Director Finance (Section 151 Officer) has:
+In preparing this Statement of Accounts, the Director of Finance (Section 151 Officer) has: